Philippos123/A-simple-stroll/README.md

 (5) For the program to give me feedback when I answer game questions correctly or incorrectly.

+(6) For the program to remember input the user gave.

 #### As the site owner...
-(6) Ensure that the user understand what's happening in the story.
+(7) Ensure that the user understand what's happening in the story.

-(7) Ensure that all user actions are given feedback in the terminal so that users feel they know what to do next in the game.
+(8) Ensure that all user actions are given feedback in the terminal so that users feel they know what to do next in the game.

-(8) Ensure that if the user input invalid symbols it ittirate back or inform the user about it.
+(9) Ensure that if the user input invalid symbols it ittirate back or inform the user about it.

 ## Technical Design